Processing times for blue card applications

 Blue card check

-An application may take longer than 28 days to process if information is returned as part of the blue card check.
+An application may take longer than 5 business days to process if information is returned as part of the blue card check.
 The blue card check includes a national criminal history check, which means we get information from all over Australia.

 If your name matches someone else’s details, the agency conducting the check needs to clarify this information before returning it to us.
 This process can take additional time, even if the applicant has no criminal history.